mstojens/draft-tojens-dhcp-option-concat-considerations/draft-tojens-dhcp-option-concat-considerations.md

 {{?RFC7291}}, {{?RFC8572}}, {{?RFC8973}}, and {{?RFC9463}}.

 However, the way that {{!RFC3396}} defined concatenation is not the way it is supported by major DHCP agent implementations today.
+Additionally, {{!RFC3396}}
-New or existing implementors of DHCP will find real-world behavior will differ from the documented standard.
+allows for non-sensical deployments, such as handling multiple Lease Times, because it requires concatenations whenever any option is duplicated.
+As a result, new or existing implementors of DHCP will find real-world behavior differs from the documented standard.

 This document updates {{!RFC3396}} to clarify how option concatenation works in practice along with why it needs to differ from the previous standard.
+It is not intended to invent new DHCP mechanisms; rather, it clarifies with the benefit of hindsight how DHCP behaves in practice and what implementors need to account for.

 # Conventions and Definitions